 Please note- student employees for the university are allowed a total of 20 hours while classes are in session.
 As a result, students with a university job in addition to their research grant must cap their total time to 20 hours.
 For example, a student working 10 hours at the provost office would only be allowed to report 10 hours on their research grant.

-Additionally, students are strongly encouraged to present their project at the Discover USC fair in April.
-Some students are also able to co-publish the results of their project in a peer-reviewed journal with their mentor, and if so, we ask students to notify the Director of Undergraduate Research of this achievement.
+Students are strongly encouraged to present their project at the Discover USC fair in April.
+Some students are also able to co-publish the results of their project in a peer-reviewed journal with their mentor, and, if so, we ask students to notify the Honors College research coordinator of this achievement.

-Prior to beginning work on any Honors College Research Grant, students are required to take a Collaborative Institutional Training Initiative (CITI) course.
-A specific course will be chosen by the student and his or her mentor.
+Prior to beginning work on any Honors College research grant, students are required to take a Collaborative Institutional Training Initiative (CITI) course or equivalent training per their faculty mentor's recommendation.
+A specific course will be chosen by the student and their mentor.
 Proof of completion must be uploaded into the SCHC Blackboard Research organization.

-The Honors College Scholarly Travel Grants are designed to provide funding to Honors College students who are travelling to regional or national academic conferences to present research.
-If you are interested in applying for an Honors College Travel Grant, please follow the instructions below and apply.
+The Honors College Conference Presentation Grants are designed to provide funding to Honors College students who are presenting at regional or national academic conferences to present research.
+If you are interested in applying for an Honors College Conference Presentation Grant, please follow the instructions below and apply.
+This is also the application you will complete to pay for the cost of printing your conference poster if you have no travel expenses.
 We review applications on a rolling basis, and you should expect to receive a decision within three weeks of your submission.

 - traveling to present research at a national or regional academic conference